maddyblue/acre/README.md

 # Configuration

 Configuration (which servers to run) is handled by a file at `~/.config/acre.toml` (note: I'm not sure if this is true on OSX).
+The file should contain an array of `servers` objects with the fields:

+- `name`: the name of the server.
+- `executable` (optional): the name of the binary to invoke.
+If not present, uses `name`.
+- `files`: regex matching files that should be associated with this server.
+- `root_uri`: (optional): Root URI of the workspace.
+- `workspace_folders` (optional): array of workspace folder URIs.

+URIs should look something like `file:///home/user/project`.

 Here's an example file for `rust-analyzer`:

 ```
 [[servers]]
-name = "rls"
+name = "rust-analyzer"
-executable = "rust-analyzer-linux"
-extension = ".rs"
+files = "\\.rs$"
 workspace_folders = [
 	"file:///home/username/some-project",
 	"file:///home/username/other-project",